-Teachings: Yom Kippur
+Teachings: Yom kippur

-Celebrating Yom Kippur in Your Home
+DIY Yom Kippur at Home

-Rosh Hashannah, Yom Kippur, and Teshuvah: Must We Always Forgive?
+Teshuvah: Must We Always Forgive?

 Jews take collective responsibility for the moral targets that get missed in life.
 At least ten days before Rosh HaShannah prayers called Selihot are added where, having empathy for ourselves as only human, we admit personal and collective ownership of the full range of problematic human behaviors: